sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 ### ✔INSTALL A VIRTUAL PRIVATE NETWORK (VPN)

-A VPN is like a layer between you and the big bad internet.
+A VPN is like a layer between you and the big bad internet (the internet is very big & bad).
 You should use one.

 * Helps to privatize your network traffic and bypass filtering happening at your internet service provider.
 * It also makes sure that trolls can’t find you by using your IP address.